virtual-labs/exp-dev-reference/best-practices/README.md

 # Best Practices for Virtual Labs Experiment Development

 ## Introduction
-  This document lists the best pratices to be followed while developing a Virtual Labs experiment.
+  This document lists the best practices to be followed while developing a Virtual Labs experiment.

 ## General Principles
 ### Software Engineering Best Practices